Protective hairstyle: Slavery

-Preparation and Maintenance
+Preparation and maintenance

 Preparation

-Before using protective hairstyles, it is important to cleanse the hair and the scalp thoroughly, as most protective styles are left in for weeks at a time and cleansing rids hair of product, dirt and oil buildup.
-A sulfate free shampoo is recommended as to not cause damage and it is important to be gentle while shampooing as rough washing can cause friction and lead to breakage.
-To prevent water damage and restore oils and moisture into the hair after washing, the next necessary step is to use a deep conditioner and sometimes a leave in conditioner.
+Before adopting a protective hairstyle, the hair and scalp are thoroughly washed.
+Most protective styles are left in for weeks at a time, and cleansing rids hair of product, dirt and oil buildup.
+(The hair and head are also washed while the hairstyle is in place.)
+A sulfate-free shampoo and gentle motions while shampooing are recommended because rough washing can cause friction and lead to breakage.
+To prevent water damage and restore oils and moisture into the hair after washing, the next necessary step is to use a deep conditioner and sometimes a leave-in conditioner.
 These conditioners can be paired with additional oils to ensure healthy hair and minimize breakage before, during and after using protective hairstyles to manage hair.

 Maintenance

 After the hair is installed, there are many ways to maintain the health of the hair and the style.
-One of these ways are to wrap hair before sleeping in satin or silk as to minimize friction and frizz created from bedding.
+One of these ways is to wrap hair before sleeping in satin or silk to minimize friction and frizz created from bedding.
 A lightweight hair gel can also be added while wrapping hair to further reduce the creation of frizz and flyaways.
 With the scalp being exposed, it is very important to clean it periodically with shampoo diluted with water.
 After this and throughout wearing the hairstyles, it is necessary to moisturize the scalp after washing and moisturize the hair regularly.
-This can be done with many types of oils and leave in conditioners.
+This can be done with many types of oils and leave-in conditioners.

+Protective hairstyles and travel

+The adaptability of protective hairstyles becomes particularly relevant for travelers transitioning between diverse climates.
+Changing weather conditions can pose various challenges to hair health.
+In colder climates, dry and frigid air increases the risk of hair breakage and dryness, while warm and humid conditions can lead to frizz and discomfort.
+Protective styles such as wigs, braids, twists, and updos with scarves offer practical solutions for these challenges, combining adaptability, ease of maintenance, and style.
+Wigs provide versatility, braids like box braids and cornrows protect natural hair from the elements, twists offer chic styling options, and scarves in updos add both protection and fashion flair in varying climates.

+Maintenance and care of hair also vary depending on the climate.
+In colder regions, focus on hydration and protecting the ends from breakage is essential, whereas in warmer climates, using products to combat humidity and keep the scalp clean becomes a priority.
+These considerations are vital for travelers who wish to maintain healthy and stylish hair while adapting to different environmental conditions.